Meet NWEA's leaders: our executive officers and board of directors.

 - Donna Schultz - Vice President of Advocacy, Product Management and Marketing

-- Dr. Raymond Yeagley - Chief Academic Officer and Interim VP of Research
+- Dr. Raymond Yeagley - Vice President of Research and Chief Academic Officer

 - John O'Hair - Vice President & Chief Technology Officer

 - Toni Jaffe - Vice President of Human Resources and Organizational Development

 - Geri Cohen - Vice President and Chief Financial Officer